xupei0610/ComputerGraphics-HW/hw3/README.md

   When checking if a ray hits an object, the program will first do hit check for the bound box and then check the objects in the box if the ray hits the box.

-  The structure of bound box can obviously improve the program's performance.
+  The structure of bound box can significantly improve the program's performance.
 See Performance Comparison section for details.

 #### Other Interesting Demos